gmuloc/ansible-avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - When deploying CV Pathfinder, the assumption is that the deployment is using CVaaS.
 - The intent is to be able to support having the different WAN participating devices in different inventories.
-- Only iBGP is supported as an overlay_routing_protocol.
 - On the AutoVPN Route Reflectors and Pathfinders, a listen range statement is used for BGP to allow for distributed Ansible inventories.
 - VRF `default` is being configured by default on all WAN devices with a `wan_vni` of 1.
 To override this, it is necessary to configure VRF `default` in a tenant in `network_services`.
 - Path-group ID `65535` is reserved for the path-group called `LAN_HA`.
+- iBGP is configured over the WAN for the overlay.
+The `overlay_routing_protocol` key is considered only on the LAN side.

 !!! info "CV Pathfinder & CloudVision"